codeplaysoftware/standards-proposals/spec-constant/index.md

 Since OpenCL C kernels are being fully compiled at runtime, those constants are usually expressed as macro and the value is passed to online compiler when the kernel is being compiled.
 However, SYCL being statically compiled, it is not possible to use this approach.
 Template based techniques might not be possible or come at the price of code size explosion.

-SPIR-V, the standard intermediate representation for shader and compute kernels, introduced "specialization constants" as a way to replace this macro usage in statically compiled kernels.
+SPIR-V, the standard intermediate representation for shader and compute kernels, introduced *specialization constants* as a way to replace this macro usage in statically compiled kernels.
 Specialization constants in SPIR-V are treated as constants whose value is not known at the time of the SPIR-V module generation.
 Providing these constants before building the module for the actual target provides the compiler with the opportunity to further optimize the program.